-Our mission is to advance human health worldwide by forging stronger alliances between innovators, industry and government.
-We believe that partnering with those who share our passion for innovation raises the tide for all participants in the medtech ecosystem and results in the best outcomes for patients and providers worldwide.
+Our mission is to advance human health worldwide by forging stronger alliances among innovators, industry and government.
+We believe that partnering with those who share our passion for innovation benefits all participants in the medtech ecosystem and results in the best outcomes for patients and providers worldwide.

-We are compelled to use our voice to inform and influence decisions that encourage innovation, drive progress in developing solutions that address unmet clinical needs and benefit early-stage medtech startups.
-We actively provide perspectives on global health policy issues of concern to innovators, providers and patients and help shape such policy through informed representation.
+We seek to inform and influence decisions that encourage innovation, drive progress in developing solutions that address unmet clinical needs, and benefit early-stage medtech startups.
+We provide perspectives on global health policy issues of concern to innovators, providers, and patients and help shape such policy through informed representation.

-We insist that the solutions we create be cost-effective and accessible to all patients in need.
+We insist that the solutions we create are cost-effective and accessible to all patients in need.
 This is not always the easy way, but it is the right way.
-We are committed to applying a diversity of perspectives, experiences and backgrounds to clinical challenges because these inevitably shape better results.
+We are committed to applying a diversity of perspectives, experiences, and backgrounds to clinical challenges because these inevitably shape better results.

 “Fogarty Innovation has a unique capability to form partnerships and bridge-build between groups that don’t traditionally work well with others.”